cartant/rxjs-etc/README.md

     A bunch of static methods that behave in a predictable manner when passed empty arrays.
 Some of these are now redundant, but some aren't.

+    To see how these methods behave, consult their tests.

 ### Instance methods for `Observable`

 * [doIndex](./source/operator/doIndex.ts)